BradleySmall/life-conway/README.md

 If a live cell has > 3 live neighbors it will smother to death.
 All other cases simply maintain state.

+Since Python uses utf8 using a full block character is possible